ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 lets a trader specify the number of output tokens he wants, and the maximum number of input tokens he is willing to pay for them.

-In both cases, the trader has to give this peripheral contract first an allowance to allow it to transfer them.
+In both cases, the trader has to give this periphery contract first an allowance to allow it to transfer them.

 ```solidity